cbillowes/curious-programmer-helium/content/posts/2019/2019-01-26-why-i-create-atomic-commits-in-git.md

 > refactor, upgrade, task...

 ## A monolithic commit
 Again.
-Let's say I do a refactor but I also update a few features and add new features.
+Let's say I do a refactor but I also update a some features and add new ones.

-In a monolithic commit, **everything** is committed at once.
+The **entire changeset** gets committed in a monolithic commit.

 Granted, it doesn't have to be a large commit.
-It's just a commit with changes tightly coupled into a single commit.
+It's a commit with changes tightly coupled into a single commit.
 Like a tangled or spaghetti commit.

-The larger the commit, the more brittle and error prone it becomes because it becomes harder to understand (even if it is well documented - I know this from my own doing), read, review and revert.
+The larger the commit, the more brittle and error prone it becomes because it becomes harder to understand (even if it's well documented - I know this from my own doing), read, review and revert.

 ## Why go atomic?